Zennoon/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2-add_node.c: The function receives a pointer to the head of a singly linked list, and a string, and adds a new node to the beginning of thelinked list.
 Beware though, the nodes and their strs have not been freed, so a memory leak is imminent.
+If you are using my main.c file, be sure to compile with 0-print_list.c

 3-add_node_end.c: The function receives a pointer to the head of a singly linked list, and a string, and adds a new node at the end of the linked list.
 Again, the allocated memory for the nodes and their strs have not been freed.
+If you are using my main.c file, be sure to compile with 0-print_list.c

+4-free_list.c: The function receives the head of a singly linked list and frees up all the memory allocated for the list, both for nodes, and their strings.
+If you are using my main.c file, be sure to compile with 0-print_list.c and 3-add_node_end.c.